marisa2306/plants-vs-zombies-videogame/README.md

 3. Shows feedback to the player in either case.
 4. HTML / CSS / JavaScript.
 5. JavaScript for DOM manipulation and HTML canvas for graphics.
-6. Deployed online using GitHub Pages so that anybody can play it.
+6. Deployed online using GitHub Pages.

 Click here and play the game https://marisa2306.github.io/plants-vs-zombies-videogame/